 The cover of the book, The Mother in Psychoanalysis and Beyond (2016) is the Portuguese artist Paula Rego’s work, ‘Self Portrait in Red’ (1962).
 (You can read a review of the book in the Winter 2017 issue of Contemporary Psychotherapy).
 It is a self-portrait of what appears to be a lost child.
 The painting shows a chaotic world and a child alone, lost in the chaos.
 In the early years of Rego’s life, Portugal was beset by political difficulties.
 Between 1932 and 1974, Portugal was ruled by the fascist Antonio de Oliveira Salazar.
 It was also an extremely Catholic culture, aspects of which deeply affected women.
 This article illustrates, with pictures and text, the many ways that Rego mirrored Portuguese life and politics in twentieth century Portugal.
 Her work shows how the political is also the personal, and how suffering was caused by the politics and religion of the time.

 Paula Rego was born in 1934 to a comfortable middle-class family.
-When she was two years old, her parents went away to work in the UK, leaving Rego behind in Lisbon with her grandmother.
+When she was two years old, her parents went away to work in the UK, leaving Rego in Lisbon with her grandmother.
+They were away for 18 months.
+In an interview she describes how when they returned, she didn’t recognise them, didn’t know who they were and said “I didn’t know what a mother was.”
 Rego was left with feelings of great loss that she never properly came to terms with.
 She states that she developed a “fear” as a result of this (Bragg, 2013).
-Bowlby (1988) describes this as separation anxiety, which can cause fear and anger, both apparent in Rego’s art.
+Bowlby (1988) might describe this as separation anxiety, which can cause fear and anger, both apparent in Rego’s art.

 Her grandmother was an important person in Rego’s life.
 In one of her pastel drawings, Rego shows a grandmother breastfeeding not a baby, but a child who is lying across her lap.
 Rego is perhaps showing the love that a grandmother can give by offering her own body to nurture a child.